CorinnaBuerger/Turtle-Paint/README.md

 <kbd>DOWN</kbd>       |           decrease pensize
 <kbd>?</kbd>          |          show instructions

+## Details
+The following section gives detailed information on all key combinations and explains the program usage in greater detail:

 ### <kbd>b</kbd>
 Calls `turtle.begin_fill()`.
 Needs to be pressed **before** drawing the shape that needs filling.
 Otherwise the filling will be uncomplete.